anhaidgroup/py_labeler/README.rst

-estimating accuracy, etc. Current EM systems however do not cover the entire EM pipeline, providing support only for a few steps (e.g., blocking, matching), while ignoring less well-known yet equally critical steps (e.g., debgging, sampling).
+estimating accuracy, etc. Current EM systems however do not cover the entire EM pipeline, providing support only for a few steps (e.g., blocking, matching), while ignoring less well-known yet equally critical steps (e.g., debgging, sampling). py_entitymatching seeks to support all the steps involved in EM pipeline.

-This package seeks to support all the steps involved in EM pipeline.
+At the matching step, users would want to check and verify candidate pairs as matches or non-matches.
+This is a manual process and this package py_labeler, provides a GUI to make this process easier.

 The package is free, open-source, and BSD-licensed.